19hours/sg-statutes/Acts/Probate and Administration Act.md

 (2) Such renunciation may be made —

-(a) orally by the person renouncing or by his advocate and solicitor, on the hearing of any petition or probate action; or
+(a) orally by the person renouncing or by his advocate and solicitor, on the hearing of any probate application or probate action; or

+[42/2005 wef 01/01/2006]

 (b) in writing signed by the person so renouncing and attested either by an advocate and solicitor or by any person before whom an affidavit may be sworn.